rust-lang/book/src/ch17-03-more-futures.md

 ```

 Because futures compose with other futures, you can build really powerful tools
 using smaller async building blocks.
-For example, you can use this same approach
+For example, you can use this same
-to combine timeouts with retries, and in turn use those with things like network
+approach to combine timeouts with retries, and in turn use those with things
-calls—one of the examples from the beginning of the chapter!
+such as network calls—one of the examples from the beginning of the chapter!

 In practice, you will usually work directly with `async` and `await`, and
-secondarily with functions and macros like `join`, `join_all`, `race`, and so
+secondarily with functions and macros such as `join`, `join_all`, `race`, and
-on.
+so on.
 You’ll only need to reach for `pin` now and again to use them with those
 APIs.

 We’ve now seen a number of ways to work with multiple futures at the same